albanleong/abapteachablemachine/README.md

 [![games-config.png](https://i.postimg.cc/DwZd7tzR/games-config.png)](https://postimg.cc/Yh5m3DYx)
 [![questions-config.png](https://i.postimg.cc/vZW2VRyT/questions-config.png)](https://postimg.cc/k2gv0pBP)

-- Sample model, images and sound effects included in BSP application - see folder "demo_assets" [![demo-assets.png](https://i.postimg.cc/rwrGd5S9/demo-assets.png)](https://postimg.cc/qNp6ShDt)
+- Sample model, images and sound effects included in BSP application - see folder "demo_assets".
+NOTE: Model was trained with my voice, it might not work for you - in my test with my kids, it detected their response at about 70% accuracy.
+[![demo-assets.png](https://i.postimg.cc/rwrGd5S9/demo-assets.png)](https://postimg.cc/qNp6ShDt)

 - Debug mode.
 If option is checked for the Player, the model class labels and scores will be displayed during gameplay